 If you prefer the viewing angles and color of IPS monitors, the Acer Predator XB273K is the best 4K gaming monitor for you.
 It's a tough competitor with a 144 Hz refresh rate.
 During fast-paced games with settings maxed, there was no blur.
 G-Sync worked successfully--with both standard and HDR content-- to fight screen tearing when paired with an Nvidia graphics card.
 The monitor kept up well with other 144Hz displays during our testing and even beat the Asus ROG Swift PG27UQ and Acer Predator X27 when it came to input lag.

 You don’t often see the word budget associated with a 4K monitor, but the Asus TUF Gaming VG289Q isn’t just affordable, it’s a great gaming monitor too.
-Despite being just $330 as of writing, the display offers a great amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
+Despite being available for $330 - $350 as of writing, the display offers a great amount of performance, making it a fantastic value for gamers looking to get to 4K without breaking the bank.
 We've even seen 4K monitors at the $400 mark offer lesser gaming performance.

 There was no ghosting when we gamed on the VG289Q, and overdrive successfully helped eliminate motion blur.
 SDR titles looked extra colorful, but there was hardly any improvement when moving over to HDR games.